cpschuster/OpenMRS-dev-setup/README.md

 Vagrant, http://downloads.vagrantup.com/
 Ansible, http://www.ansibleworks.com/docs/intro_installation.html

-Note: OSX users will want to the dmg's for VirtualBox and Vagrant and the pip installation method for ansible
+Note: OSX users will want to use the dmg's for VirtualBox and Vagrant and the pip installation method for ansible